 Derm DMs: Should I Use an Acne Patch or a Spot Treatment?

-When a pimple pops up on your face — at the most inconvenient time, no less — you reach for anything and everything that promises to clear it up, ASAP.
-Your go-to method of attack may be a spot treatment, drying lotion or acne patch, but have you ever stopped to think about the difference between these acne-fighting products?
-Just like there are different types of breakouts, there are different ways and approaches of addressing them.
-Ahead, Hadley King, M.D., consulting dermatologist for AcneFree, broke down the difference between an acne patch and a spot treatment, and explained how to use them for the best results.
+When a pimple crops up on your face — at the most inconvenient time, no less — you’ll likely reach for anything and everything that promises to clear it up, ASAP.
+From a spot treatment to acne patches, there are plenty of acne-fighting methods to choose from, but before you do, it’s important to understand the difference between them.
+Ahead, Dr. Hadley King, a board-certified dermatologist, explains how to use acne patches and spot treatments for best results.

 What’s the Difference Between an Acne Patch and a Spot Treatment?